V-2 rocket: Unfulfilled plans

 A submarine-towed launch platform was tested successfully, making it the prototype for submarine-launched ballistic missiles.
 The project codename was Prüfstand XII ("Test stand XII"), sometimes termed the rocket U-boat.
 If deployed, it would have allowed a U-boat to launch V-2 missiles against United States cities, though only with considerable effort (and limited effect).

-Hitler, in July 1944 and Speer, in January 1945, made speeches alluding to the scheme, though Germany did not possess the capability to fulfill these threats.
-These schemes were met by the Americans with Operation Teardrop.
+Hitler, in July 1944, and Speer, in January 1945, made speeches alluding to the scheme, though Germany did not possess the capability to fulfill these threats.

 While interned after the war by the British at CSDIC camp 11, Dornberger was recorded saying that he had begged the Führer to stop the V-weapon propaganda, because nothing more could be expected from one ton of explosive.
 To this Hitler had replied that Dornberger might not expect more, but he (Hitler) certainly did.